sublimetext-io/docs.sublimetext.io/docs/reference/build_systems.md

 if you want to enable results navigation:

 `result_file_regex`
-    A Perl-style regular expression
-    to capture up to four fields of error information from a results view, namely:
+: A Perl-style regular expression to capture up to four fields of error information from a results view, namely:
   *filename*, *line number*, *column number* and *error message*.
   Use groups in the pattern
   to capture this information.
   The *filename* field and
   the *line number* field are required.

 `result_line_regex`
-    If `result_file_regex` doesn't match
+: If `result_file_regex` doesn't match
   but `result_line_regex` exists
-    and does match on the current line, walk backwards through the buffer
-    until a line matching `result_file_regex` is found, and use the two matches
-    to determine the file and line to go to.
+  and does match on the current line, walk backwards through the buffer until a line matching `result_file_regex` is found, and use the two matches to determine the file and line to go to.

 `result_base_dir`
-    Used to find files where results occur.
+: Used to find files where results occur.

+  &nbsp;

 When result data is captured,
 you can navigate to results